 As the name suggests, the static conical bowl is a fixed area but the concave mantle oscillates about the central axis.
 Both parts have an extremely strong liner that is designed to crush the most abrasive rocks.
 The main purpose of the gyratory crusher is to perform large-scale rock crushing up to 6000 t/h.

 You might be thinking that what is the difference between cone and gyrator crusher.
 Because both crushers have many similar things.
 For example, both use a cone-shaped crushing surface and also work on the same crushing principle.
 So what is the difference?

 The first difference between the two is that the gyratory crusher is a primary crushing machine however the other one is a secondary crushing machine.
-Second, both have different speeds of mantle i.e. gyrator’s mantle revolves 100 to 200 but cone crusher’s mantle revolves 500 to 600 RPM.
+Second, both have different speeds of mantle i.e. gyrator’s mantle revolves 100 to 200 but the cone crusher’s mantle revolves 500 to 600 RPM.

 The other most noticeable difference is the crushing action of the mantle in both crushers.
-For example, gyratory crushers have all the movement at the bottom of the mantle due to its small angle.
+For example, gyratory crushers have all the movement at the bottom of the mantle due to their small angle.
 However, cone crushers have a greater angle that puts the pivot point below the distributing plate.